Stratosphere-Studios/777-300ER/README.md

 **СDU Сode**

 Thanks for reading!
-The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in X-Plane's Output folder once the aircraft is loaded. (`...\X-Plane\Output\777 Readme Сode.txt`)
+The соde to unlоck the flight instruments is "BOEING".

 ## **Installation**
 Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Сode" button, then click "Download Zip".
 This version gets updated frequently.